premiumdrivetaxi/Polices/voxelFlow.md

 Last Updated: 12.02.2026

 ## Introduction
-This Privacy Policy explains how we collect, use, and protect your personal information when you use our mobile game Fruits Connect ("the Game").
+This Privacy Policy explains how we collect, use, and protect your personal information when you use our mobile game voxel flow ("the Game").
 We are committed to protecting your privacy and handling your data in a transparent and lawful manner.

 ## Data Controller
 Ishka Gaming